NoahvdAa/ExampleUQueueIntegration/README.md

 # Example uQueue Integration

-This repository contains an example command that uses into the uQueue API.
+This repository contains an example command that uses the uQueue API.